 - Peer Support Group – run by the volunteers, a chance to come along for a cuppa and a chat.
 Women supporting women.

 - Emotions Group – working through emotions, coping techniques, building strength, self-esteem and confidence.

 - Domestic Abuse Recovery Group – moving on from and understanding the different types of abuse, recognising warning signs and red flags, and breaking the cycle of abuse.

 - Friday Drop-in – a social group that do cooking, arts & crafts, there for a chat and a cup of tea.

 - IT Group – learning new skills, increasing digital skills and knowledge and support with applying for benefits, jobs, etc.

 We provide refuge accommodation for those in need with properties throughout North Ayrshire.
-There is a refuge worker available Mon-Fri 9-5pm and they also provide emotional and practical support with things such as housing, benefits, lawyers appointments, etc. This support continues until you move on from refuge, where you will be offered continued support from the Outreach service.
+The refuge workers are based in the main office and will meet with you weekly to provide emotional and practical support with things such as housing, benefits, lawyers appointments, etc.

 There is an out of hours on-call service for all women within refuge.
 This is to provide emergency support for the hours when staff are not available.
 Click here to learn more about refuge.